bitrix24/b24restdocs/tutorials/chat-bots/index.md

 ```

-Users can create a chatbot for personal use, or publish it on *Bitrix24.Market*.
+You can create a new chatbot application either for "personal use" or in the account for publication to all users of _Bitrix24_ through the _Market_.

 {% note warning %}